 Instructions

-- Grate or shred the zucchini with a large-holed grater at the last moment, when you have the rest of the ingredients ready, so they don't release extra liquid.
+- Grate or shred the zucchini with a large-holed grater at the last moment when you have the rest of the ingredients ready so they don't release extra liquid.
+If watery, blot them with a paper towel to remove excess moisture before adding them.

-- Whisk together eggs and sugars in a large bowl.
-You can use an electric hand-held mixer if you want to.
+- Whisk together 2 eggs, ½ cup of white sugar, and ½ cup of brown sugar in a large bowl.
+You can use a hand-held electric mixer if you want to.

-- Add the oil in a thin stream as you continue whisking.
+- Add 1 cup of oil in a thin stream as you continue whisking.
 Incorporate it well, but there's no need to beat much.

-- Add the sifted dry ingredients (flour, salt, baking powder, and baking soda) and mix a little.
+- Add the sifted dry ingredients (2 cups of all-purpose flour, ¼ teaspoon salt, 2 teaspoons of baking powder, and ¾ teaspoon of baking soda) and mix a little.
 It doesn't need to be fully incorporated before you add the rest of the ingredients.
 At this point, you should change to a spatula if using an electric mixer.
 You can have the ingredients measured and sift them directly over the oil batter (like I do) or sift them in a medium bowl first and then add to the muffin batter.

-- Add the grated zucchini and chocolate chips.
+- Add the grated zucchini and ½ cup of chocolate chips.
 You will see that the moisture in the zucchini loosens the batter up.

 - Mix with a spatula just until it's all incorporated.
 You mustn't over-mix or beat the dough after adding the flour to keep the muffins as soft and fluffy as possible.